Welcome to Foxes!

 Please remind your child of the fabulous rewards for achieving these reading milestones and check that they are completing the associated reading activities. ( There is a lovely selection of activities in our homework books!).

-In English this term we will be reading a story based on issues and dilemmas called 'Sam's Duck' by Michael Morpurgo.
+In English this term we will be reading a story called Harry Potter by J.K.
+Rowling.
 We will also be learning to:

 Recognise & use key words/phrases/ ideas to summarise a paragraph